antimof/UxPlay/README.md

 **-r {R|L}**  90 degree Right (clockwise) or Left (counter-clockwise) rotations; these image transforms are carried out after any **-f** transforms.

-**-m**  generates a random MAC address to use instead of the true hardware MAC number of the computer's network card.
-(Different server_name,  MAC addresses,  and network ports are needed for each running uxplay  if you attempt to  run two instances of uxplay on the same computer.)
+**-m [mac]** changes the MAC address (Device ID) used by UxPlay (default is to use the true hardware MAC address reported by the host computer's network card).
+   (Different server_name,  MAC
+   addresses,  and network ports are needed for each running uxplay  if you attempt to  run more than one  instance of uxplay on the same computer.)
+   If [mac] (in form xx:xx:xx:xx:xx:xx, 6 hex octets) is not given, a random MAC address is generated.
    If UxPlay fails to find the true MAC address of a  network card, (more specifically, the MAC address used by the first active network interface detected) a random MAC address will be used even if option **-m** was not specified.